Karene123/Karene123/README.md

 <div align="center">

- 🔭 I’m currently working on **a pricing optimization project**
+ 🔭 I’m currently working on **a gym retention project**

- 🌱 I’m currently learning **Azure Airflow, Cloud Computing, and how to build data pipelines**
+ 🌱 I’m currently learning **SQL, Neural Networks including LLMs, how to utilize AI, and how to build Data Pipelines**

 ⚡ Fun fact **I had a Bachelor's degree in Accounting before I decide to get a master's degree in Statistics**